Child foster care

 Normalcy and Reasonable and Prudent Parent Standard Training (required prior to license)

-Sudden Unexpected Infant Death/Abusive Head Trauma - (Required initially with license and every 5 years)
+Sudden Unexpected Infant Death/Abusive Head Trauma (required with initial licensure and every five years)